 GeneCards Summary for NCOA1 Gene

 NCOA1 (Nuclear Receptor Coactivator 1) is a Protein Coding gene.
-Diseases associated with NCOA1 include rhabdomyosarcoma and malignant triton tumor.
-Among its related pathways are Thyroid hormone signaling pathway and Chromatin Regulation / Acetylation.
+Diseases associated with NCOA1 include Rhabdomyosarcoma and Androgen Insensitivity.
+Among its related pathways are Transcription Androgen Receptor nuclear signaling and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA2.

 UniProtKB/Swiss-Prot for NCOA1 Gene